BunniwuvsPoni/Tools/Linux/iPerf/Install iPerf on Linux.md

 ---

-In a difference client use iPerf to test network speeds .\iperf3.exe -c (IP) -R
+In a different client use iPerf to test network speeds

+.\iperf3.exe -c (IP) -R

 -R to reverse connection